 Enterprises often experience varying incoming load on the applications that are running in their Kubernetes clusters.
 To respond to these business-driven changes, you can enable your GKE clusters to respond automatically and to scale up and down based on metrics.

 Autoscaling includes multiple dimensions, as discussed in the following sections.

-A combination of factors influences how GKE decides to scale down.
-If a node is utilized less than 50% by the Pods running on it, and if the running Pods can be scheduled on other nodes that have capacity, the underutilized node is drained and terminated.
+Cluster autoscaler scales down or up based on resource requests.
+If a node is underutilized, and if the running pods can be scheduled on other nodes that have capacity, the underutilized node is drained and terminated.

 You can set the boundaries for a node pool by specifying the minimum and maximum nodes that the cluster autoscaler can scale to.

 Node auto-provisioning enables the GKE cluster autoscaler to automatically provision additional node pools when the autoscaler determines that they're required.
 The cluster autoscaler can also delete auto-provisioned node pools when there are no nodes in those node pools.

 Node auto-provisioning decisions are made by the GKE cluster autoscaler based on a number of factors.
 These include the quantity of resources requested by pods, pod affinities that you have specified, and node taints and tolerations that are defined in your GKE cluster.

 Node auto-provisioning is useful if you have a variety of workloads running in your GKE clusters.
 As an example, if your GKE cluster has a GPU-dependent workload, you can run it in a dedicated node pool that's provisioned with GPU-capable nodes.
 You can define the node pool scaling boundaries by specifying a minimum and maximum node pool size.

 For more information about node auto-provisioning and when to enable it, see Using node auto-provisioning.